Accessibility Tools

 My Memories of Ivor Daniels.

 The first thing I should explain about my great Uncle Ivor was that he had many, many nicknames.
-As a young boy, I knew him as Nunk, a play on words for Uncle & this name always stuck with me.
-He was known by many of his family by his second name Brinley, which was often just shortened to Brin.
-He was also known by a lot of people as Tich, probably a reference to his height.
+As a young boy, I knew him as Nunk, a play on words for Uncle and this name always stuck with me.
+He was known by many of his family by his second name, Brinley, which was often just shortened to Brin.
+He was also known by a lot of people as Tich, which is probably a reference to his height.

-When I was a young boy & we were visiting Ivor & Marge in Portland, I would go collecting slow worms.
-We would go along the cliff tops, lifting up rocks & picking up as many slow worms as we could to put in a bucket to take home.
-When we got back to Fareham these slow worms were always released into my dad's garden.
+When I was a young boy, and we were visiting Ivor and Marge in Portland, I would go collecting slow worms.
+We would go along the cliff tops, lifting rocks and picking up as many slow worms as we could to put in a bucket to take home.
+When we got back to Fareham, these slow worms were always released into my dad's garden.

 Ivor would also go mad whenever I pointed out the rabbits hopping along in the fields.
-He used to say it was bad luck to call them rabbits & if we had to mention them at all we were to call them furry things.
-I believe this is because the burrowing of the furry things could cause landslips in the local quarries & be dangerous to the quarry workers.
+He used to say it was bad luck to call them rabbits, and if we had to mention them at all, we were to call them furry things.
+I believe this is because the burrowing of the furry things could cause landslips in the local quarries and be dangerous to the quarry workers.

 I remember when I was a British Gas apprentice, I had to do a total of six weeks on courses in Poole in Dorset.
-After being on the courses from Monday to Friday, I would drive to Portland to stay with Nunk & his wife Margery.
-By this time all of his children had left home & there was always a spare room for me.
+After being on the courses from Monday to Friday, I would drive to Portland to stay with Nunk and his wife, Margery.
+By this time, all of his children had left home, and there was always a spare room for me.
 I remember we went out for a drink one Friday night to a small pub.
 Marge went mad at Nunk when he got me a glass of real scrumpy from behind the bar.
-The landlady didn't want to serve it to me but Nunk said, "he will be okay, he belongs to me".
-Nunk told Marge & the landlady it wouldn't hurt & would put hairs on my chest.
-It looked horrible, it was very very cloudy, had bits of straw & god only knows what else floating in it, it was warm & tasted terrible.
-The landlady gave me a normal pint of cider from the pumps at the bar to replace it but Nunk finished it, rather than waste it.
-We had a great night & it was the only time in my life that I ever saw him a bit worse for wear at the end of the night.
+The landlady didn't want to serve it to me, but Nunk said, "he will be okay.
+He belongs to me".
+Nunk told Marge and the landlady it wouldn't hurt and would put hairs on my chest.
+It looked horrible, and it was very, very cloudy, had bits of straw, and god only knows what else floating in it.
+It was warm and tasted terrible.
+The landlady gave me a regular pint of cider from the pumps at the bar to replace it, but Nunk finished it rather than waste it.
+We had a great night, and it was the only time in my life that I ever saw him a bit worse for wear at the end of the night.

-Years later after Marge had passed away & Nunk had moved into a small bungalow I went to visit him.
-I was staying at his son Geoff´s house & when I arrived in Portland on Friday lunchtime, I walked straight around to the Conservative Club to meet Nunk.
-I remember going through the door & the doorman stopping me & telling me that I couldn't go in as it was a private club.
-Nunk walked out of the bar on his way to the toilet, saw me & told the doorman that I didn't need to be signed in, that I was family & belonged to him.
-Whenever I visited again the doorman always just waved me through, always asked how I was doing & he always remembered my name.
+Years later, after Marge had passed away and Nunk had moved into a small bungalow, I went to visit him.
+I was staying at his son Geoff´s house, and when I arrived in Portland on Friday at lunchtime, I walked straight around to the Conservative Club to meet Nunk.
+I remember going through the door and the doorman stopping me and telling me that I couldn't go in as it was a private club.
+Nunk walked out of the bar on his way to the toilet, saw me and told the doorman that I didn't need to be signed in, that I was family and belonged to him.
+Whenever I visited again, the doorman always just waved me through, always asked how I was doing, and he always remembered my name.

 Truth or tall tales.

-My dad & Nunk always used to tell me the same story but I have never been able to find out if it was true or not, although various family members tell the same story.
+My dad and Nunk always used to tell me the same story, but I have never been able to find out if it was true or not, although various family members tell the same story.

-Apparently, when he was a young boy he was always getting into fights.
+Apparently, when he was a young boy, he always got into fights.
 After one fight when he was still a young boy, he was taken by the police to see the local judge.
-He was given two options, he could either go to borstal or join the Navy.
+He was given two options: he could either go to Borstal or join the Navy.
 He joined the Navy.

 One of the stories I have also heard is that he was on board HMS Amethyst during the Amethyst Incident.
-Again I have never been able to find any proof of this & I believe it was just a tall tale.
+Again, I have never been able to find any proof of this, and I believe it was just a tall tale.